Issa Pliyev: Post-war

 After the war, Pliyev continued his career in the military, and took command of the Stavropol Military District in February 1946.
-In June he became commander of the 9th Mechanized Army, stationed in Romania with the Southern Group of Forces.
-He commanded 13th Army between February 1947 and 1949, in western Ukraine.
+In June he became commander of the 9th Mechanized Army, stationed in Romania with the Southern Group of Forces, and he commanded 13th Army between February 1947 and 1949, in western Ukraine.
 Pliyev graduated from higher academic courses at the Military Academy of the General Staff in 1949, and in April took command of the 4th Army in the Transcaucasian Military District.
 In June 1955, he was appointed First Deputy commander of the North Caucasus Military District, succeeding to command of the district in April 1958.

 On 27 April 1962 Pliyev was promoted to Army General.
 In June his troops took part in suppressing Novocherkassk riots.
-During the Cuban Missile Crisis he was the commander of Group of Soviet forces as part of the Operation Anadyr in Cuba from July 1962 to May 1963.
-After returning from Cuba, he assumed command of the North Caucasus Military District again.
+During the Cuban Missile Crisis he was the commander of a Group of Soviet forces as part of Operation Anadyr in Cuba from July 1962 to May 1963.
+After returning from Cuba, he assumed command of the North Caucasus Military District once more.

 In June 1968, Pliyev became an advisor for the Ministry of Defense of the USSR's Group of Inspectors General, a position for elderly senior officers.
 He lived in Rostov-on-Don and died on 6 February 1979 in Moscow.
 Pliyev was buried in the Walk of Fame in Vladikavkaz.